MicrosoftDocs/azure-devops-docs/docs/build-release/apps/jenkins/build-deploy-jenkins.md

    ![Adding the NodeJS plugin to Jenkins](_img/tutorial-build-deploy-jenkins/jenkins-nodejs-plugin.png)

 1. Filter the list to find the **Team Foundation Server** plugin and install it.
-(This plug-in works for both Team Services and Team Foundation Server.)
+(This plug-in works for both VSTS and Team Foundation Server.)
 Restarting Jenkins is not necessary.

 ## Configure Jenkins build for Node.js